Mako Komuro, formerly Princess Mako of Akishino

 Mako attended the Gakushūin School for her primary and secondary education.
 She then studied English at University College Dublin in 2010, and the University of Edinburgh in 2012.
 In 2014, she graduated from the International Christian University in Tokyo, with a degree in Art and Cultural Heritage.
 In 2016, Mako received a Masters Degree in art museum and gallery studies at the University of Leicester in England.
 She worked as a researcher at the Research Museum of the University of Tokyo until August 2021.

 Upon coming of age in October 2011, Mako received the Grand Cordon of the Order of the Precious Crown.
-She was an active member of the Imperial Family and was seen at most formal events and made official visits to several foreign countries.
+She was an active member of the Imperial Family, attended most formal events, and made official visits to several foreign countries.

-Kei Komuro and Princess Mako at their engagement press conference; Photo Credit – Japan Times
+Kei Komuro and Princess Mako at their engagement press conference; Credit – Japan Times

 Kei Komuro and Mako Komuro at the press event after their marriage